 First things first.
-And the first thing that you need to do is go to the IRS Website: Click Here and apply for an Employee Identification Number called an “EIN” IF YOU DO NOT ALREADY have one.
+And the first thing that you need to do is go to the IRS Website: Click Here and apply for a FREE Employer Identification Number called an “EIN” IF YOU DO NOT ALREADY have one.
 You will need that 8 days in advance of paying your 2290 heavy use tax on your tractor.
 I would recommend that you apply as a Sole Proprietor for now.
-If you choose to incorporate later you can always either apply for another EIN of ask them to use the one you are applying for as your corporate number.
+If you choose to incorporate later you can always either apply for another EIN or ask them to use the one you are applying for now as your corporate number.

 Guess What??
 You don’t have to worry about this form as a CRST Malone Lease Purchase Driver, however, you would be amazed at how many Owner Operators, experienced semi-tractor owner drivers, do not know what this tax is and how to pay it.
 So, this page is for your education so that you can understand what it is and how to go about getting one in the future if the need arises.

 First, the reason that you don’t need to worry about this as a CRST Malone Lease Purchase Driver is that CRST deducts 10.58 from your Settlement on a weekly basis for you.
 Why??
 As a Lease Purchase Driver for CRST Malone, you are an Independent Contractor, and literally an Owner Operator in business for yourself.
 But, not by yourself.
 If you were to apply to most any Truck Company as a Truck Owner with your own Tractor to lease on with them, you would need a bill of sale for your Tractor purchase, and a copy of your PAID in FULL 2290 IRS form, which would have cost you $550.00 annually out of your pocket.